 These cacti are prized for their edibility, as they grow fruit commonly eaten in Mexico and the American Southwest.
 However, be sure that any fruit has been carefully cleaned if you plan on eating it, as the tiny glochids on the fruit can lodge in the skin and are very painful to remove.
 The distinctive red-purple juice of the Opuntia fruit can also be used in drinks, candy, and jellies.

 Light: As desert cacti, Opuntias require maximum sunlight to thrive and should be kept in direct sunlight whenever possible.

 Water: Very little water is required.
-These drought-resistant plants grow best in hot, dry areas and excessive water could cause them to rot.
+These drought-resistant plants grow best in hot, dry areas, and excessive water could cause them to rot.

-Prickly pears can propagate either by cuttings or by seed.
-To propagate by cuttings, sever pads from a plant and let them dry so that the wounds heal.
-Then place the plants in a dry soil and refrain from watering them until they begin to grow to avoid rotting.
+Opuntias can propagate either by cuttings or by seed.
+To propagate by cuttings, sever pads from a plant and let them dry, so the wounds heal, place the plants in dry soil, and refrain from watering until they begin to grow to avoid rotting.

-All Opuntias are desert cacti that need lots of sun, lots of light, and very little water.
-If you live in a hot, arid area – particularly the American Southwest – these plants can generally be planted outside, left alone, and enjoyed.
+All Opuntias are desert cacti and need lots of sun, lots of light, and very little water.
+If you live in a hot, arid area, these plants can generally be planted outside, left alone, and enjoyed.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus